 Field Description Vault name The name of the Identity Vault object.
 The default is Identity Vault.
 Host The eDirectory host where you plan to log in and deploy.
-Username The eDirectory username that has sufficient rights to make changes to objects associated with this deployment.
-Password The password for the above user.
+Username The eDirectory username in LDAP format that has sufficient rights to make changes to objects associated with this deployment.
+For example, cn=admin, ou=sa, o=system.
+Password The password for the eDirectory username.
+Save Password Saves the password permanently, so you are authenticated into this Identity Vault each time you open Designer.
+If you use this option, the password is saved locally in Designer's file system and is not secure.
+If you do not select this option, the password is remembered only until you close Designer.